eclairAB/eclairAB/README.md

 I'm Alan Benedict Golpeo, a passionate enthusiast of JavaScript and PHP, along with their widely-used frameworks.
 My expertise extends to Docker, Linux, and Python, where I hold an intermediate level of knowledge.
 I derive great satisfaction from tailoring the layouts of WordPress websites, employing both manual customization and programmatic theme editing.
 In my spare time, I engage in freelancing and take on various projects, ranging from crafting single-page applications (SPAs) to developing Web3-integrated websites.

-- 🔭 I’m currently working with Codevwork and AtCapacity
+- 🔭 I’m currently working with AtCapacity
-- 💻 Open for freelancing opportunities
+- 💻 Open for Full time & freelancing opportunities
 - 🌱 I’m currently improving my Docker skills
 - 🏗️ My projects
     - [CleanCamiguin](https://cleancamiguinqr.com/)